fredbing/dataPipeline-python/README.md

 The modified excel files were then converted to csv format and saved to a local directory (as a reference), and uploaded to AWS S3 with Boto3 API.

+### lambda_s3_csv_dynamo.py

+This is a lambda function in python for loading the csv files to AWS DynamoDB once they are uploaded from local directory to AWS S3.
+For any updates (incremental changes) made to the csv files in S3, the lambda function will also made the updates available in the DynamoDB table very quickly.